• Skip to primary navigation

 How to serve

-• Use this sesame ginger dressing on any tossed salad
+• On salad – use this sesame ginger dressing on any tossed salad

-• Dress an Asian cold noodle salad, spiralized cucumber or zucchini noodles
+• Noodle sauce – dress an Asian cold noodle salad, spiralized cucumber or zucchini noodles

-• Make Asian coleslaw – simply shred cabbage and top with this amazing dressing
+• Asian coleslaw – simply shred cabbage and top with this amazing dressing

-• Add to any rice, noodle or Buddha bowl
+• Drizzle – add to roasted veggies, crispy tofu or on any rice, noodle or Buddha bowl

 Variations

-• Instead of adding tahini, add peanut butter for a spicy peanut sauce
+• Peanut sauce – instead of adding tahini, use peanut butter.
+And, add chili sauce or chili peppers for a spicy peanut sauce.

-• Use as a marinade for chicken, fish or pork
+• Marinade – use as a marinade for chicken, fish or pork

-• This makes a wonderful stir fry sauce!
+• Stir fry sauce – this makes a wonderful stir fry sauce!
 Add it to your stir fry during the last minute of cooking.

-• Add some orange peel for an orange sesame dressing.
+• Orange sesame dressing – add some orange peel for an orange sesame dressing.
 Use either fresh or powdered orange peel.
 I absolutely ADORE this variation. ¼ teaspoon will do the trick.

 Looking down on a jar of dressing with a small silver spoonful at the top showing golden color and sesame seeds.